Senate leaders reach agreement on impeachment trial rules - KION546

 Senate leaders reach agreement on impeachment trial rules

-Senate Majority Leader Chuck Schumer announced on the Senate floor Monday that the trial rules had been agreed to by Senate Republican and Democrats, as well as the House managers and Trump’s legal team.
-The Senate will vote on the rules on Tuesday, and the trial will kick off with a four-hour debate on the constitutionality of the proceeding followed by a vote.
+Senate Majority Leader Chuck Schumer announced on the Senate floor Monday that the trial rules had been agreed to by Senate Republicans and Democrats, as well as the House managers and Trump’s legal team.
+The Senate will vote on the rules on Tuesday, and the trial will kick off with a four-hour debate on the constitutionality of the proceeding followed by a vote, which is expected to pass with a majority vote.

 “The structure we have agreed to is eminently fair,” Schumer said.
 “It will allow for the trial to achieve its purpose: truth and accountability.”